 The ability to have empathy is such an important part of emotional intelligence.
 People who find it hard to empathize and lack the ability to be able to understand and place themselves in other people’s shoes and show some kind of respect and recognition for what the other person might be going through is a vital sign.

 A lack of emotional intelligence is clearly shown through people who constantly interrupt and talk over you particularly in a conflicted environment.
 They often feel that they are always right and will defend themselves by refusing to listen to what others have to say.

 People who tend to become highly stressed easily are not regulating their emotions correctly.
 Strong emotions are difficult to grasp for those with low emotional intelligence, especially when they are feeling stressed.
 People of low E.Q often walk away and don’t know how to manage their stress.

 Someone who has the inability to express and understand what emotions they are actually feeling in a situation is a clear indication they have low emotional intelligence.
 This often causes them frustration as they have a limited capacity to explain and articulate how they feel to others.

 The best thing about emotional intelligence is that it is a learned skill that you can master.
 To raise your emotional intelligence there are many things you can such as research, work on yourself or you can work one on one with an expert.

-I am going to be running a series of workshops on ‘The Art of Connection’ and part of this learning is the ability to understand, read, and empathize with emotion intelligence!
+I am going to be running a series of workshops on ‘The Art of Connection’ and part of this learning is the ability to understand, read, and empathize with emotional intelligence!